Types of Nose Jobs: Which One Is Right For Me?

 What Are the Different Types of Nose Jobs?

-Now that we have an understanding of what a nose job is you may be wondering what specific techniques are available and what they can achieve.
 As previously mentioned, there are quite a few options when it comes to planning your rhinoplasty surgery.
 We’ve laid out the main methods below:

 1. Reduction rhinoplasty